cisagov/Malcolm/docs/netbox.md

 $ docker-compose exec -u $(id -u) netbox-postgres createdb -U netbox netbox

 $ gunzip < netbox_$(date +%Y-%m-%d).psql.gz | docker-compose exec -u $(id -u) -T netbox-postgres psql -U netbox

+$ docker-compose exec -u $(id -u) netbox /opt/netbox/netbox/manage.py migrate
 ```

+Note that some of the data in the NetBox database is cryptographically signed with the value of the `SECRET_KEY` environment variable in the `./netbox/env/netbox.env` environment file.
+Restoring a NetBox backup may not work correctly if this value is different from when it was created.